 Picture this: your head, abdomen, pelvis, sinuses... and more.

 Many scans?
 Lots of different equipment?
 No, just one.
 A CT scan can do amazing things.
 It visualizes nearly all parts of the body and is used to diagnose disease or injury as well as to plan medical, surgical or radiation treatment.
-It is also an excellent way to quickly examine people who may have internal injuries or other types of trauma.
+It is also an excellent way to quickly examine people who may have internal injuries or other emergencies.

 CT, sometimes called CAT scan, uses advanced x-ray equipment to obtain image data from different angles around the body; it then uses computer processing to show a cross-section of body tissues and organs.
 This provides more detailed information than traditional x-rays.